 The building materials of an online reputation

-In order to understand how to build a reputation, you must know your building materials.
+Reputation management is both known and unknown.
+There is theory and there are objective results.
+This combination enables us to understand how to build a reputation.
+Like a house, you must know your building materials from the beginning.
 In the field of online reputation management, there are three main building materials — earned, paid, and owned content.

 Note: I’ve used the word “content” to describe each of these three.
 The word “media” is also interchangeable.